Orange County CustomVue Lasik, Custom lasik, all-laser lasik

-Dr. Alexandra Chebil is a lasik eye doctor in Irvine who uses advanced lasik technology, custom lasik, all-laser lasik to provide you with the highest level of accuracy and precision.
+Dr. Alexandra Chebil is a lasik eye doctor in Newport Beach who uses advanced Lasik technology, custom Lasik, and all-laser Lasik to provide you with the highest level of accuracy and precision.
 Over 94% of eyeglass wearers can now benefit from this amazing technology.

-1. More Accurate measurements: This technology can potentially make your vision better than ever possible with glasses or contact lenses.
+This advanced laser technology can potentially make your vision better than ever possible with glasses or contact lenses.

 - 3D Active Trak is an eye tracking mechanism based on NASA’s missal guided accuracy.
 Your eye movements are tracked in three directions with this unique, FDA approved technology.
 Because the custom lasik procedure is so fast and precise, any small movement of your eyes can affect the accuracy of your results.
 The 3D Active Trak measure your eye’s position 4000 times per second to insure that you will get the great results you expect from your custom lasik procedure.